jensgro/Frontenddevelopment-Resources/README.md

 ### English

--	[DocHub](http://dochub.io/) - Fast search inside of documentations: PHP, Python, jQuery and MDN for JavaScript, CSS, HTML and much more.
 -	[DevDocs](http://devdocs.io/) - Another nice and fast frontend for the Mozilla Docs about HTML, CSS, JS, DOM and the jQuery-docs, too
 -	[HTML5 Web Developer Edition](http://developers.whatwg.org/)
 -	[The Web platform: Browser technologies](http://platform.html5.org/) - huge linklist for all modern webtechniques